-Sure, it’s the home of Google and Facebook.
-But the San Francisco Bay Area is also the wildest metropolitan area in the United States, with broad swaths of open spaces surrounding its urban core.
-Step into the San Francisco outdoors and wondrous things happen: You’ll gaze at waterfalls.
+Yes, it’s the home of Google, Facebook and Twitter.
+But the San Francisco Bay Area is also the wildest metropolitan area in the United States, with broad swathes of open spaces surrounding its urban core.
+Step into the great outdoors that surrounds San Francisco and wondrous things happen: you’ll gaze at waterfalls.
 Stand atop mountain summits.
 Watch waves crash on rocky shores.
-Be awed by old-growth redwoods.
-So, lace up your hiking shoes and explore the wild side of the Bay Area on these five local hiking trails.
-One bonus, beyond the views: At the end of each of these Bay Area hikes, you won’t be far from a great spot for lunch, espresso, or wine tasting.
+Be awed by old growth redwoods.
+So lace up your walking shoes and explore the wild side of the Bay Area on these five local walks.
+One bonus, beyond the views: at the end of each of these walks, you won’t be far from a great spot for lunch, an espresso or a wine tasting.

-This half-day loop delivers Mount Tamalpais’ photogenic highlights—grassy slopes with wide Pacific vistas, mossy forests, and a cascading stream.
+This half day circular walk delivers Mount Tamalpais’ photogenic highlights grassy slopes with wide Pacific vistas, mossy forests and a cascading stream.
 From Pantoll Ranger Station, north of Golden Gate National Recreation Area, follow Matt Davis Trail’s long, graceful arc from the mountain’s heights to the sea.
-With a 10 a.m. start, you’ll reach Stinson Beach by lunchtime.
-Refuel your calories at Parkside Café or Stinson Beach Market, then pick up Dipsea Trail at Highway 1 and Panoramic Highway.
+With a 10 am start, you’ll reach Stinson Beach by lunchtime.
+Refuel at Parkside Café or Stinson Beach Market and then pick up the Dipsea Trail at the junction of Highway 1 and Panoramic Highway.
 Follow Dipsea across the grasslands to Steep Ravine Trail.
-Turn left and make a heart-pumping ascent alongside Webb Creek, where majestic redwoods and Douglas firs stand sentry over small waterfalls and crystal pools.
-Zig-zag your way through this sylvan wonderland back uphill to your car.
+Turn left and make a heart pumping ascent alongside Webb Creek, where majestic redwoods and Douglas firs stand sentry over small waterfalls and crystal clear pools.
+Zig zag your way through this sylvan wonderland back uphill to your car.

-Round up the gang for a boat cruise on San Francisco Bay and a hike on Angel Island.
-This family-friendly San Francisco hike leads to the island’s highest point, where the Bay’s cerulean-blue panorama unfolds.
-Getting there is half the fun: Savour the salty-breezy ferry ride (with service from San Francisco, Tiburon, and Vallejo), then disembark at Ayala Cove and climb a long staircase to join North Ridge Trail.
-Vistas widen as you ascend gentle switchbacks toward Mount Livermore’s northern shoulder.
-At the Summit Trail junction, bear right for the 788-foot summit.
-Count the famous landmarks—Berkeley, San Francisco’s Telegraph Hill, Alcatraz Island, the Golden Gate Bridge, Mount Tamalpais, and more.
-Tear yourself away from this riveting vista to loop back on Sunset Trail.
+Round up the gang for a boat cruise across San Francisco Bay and a walk on Angel Island.
+This family friendly San Francisco walk leads to the island’s highest point, where the Bay’s cerulean blue panorama unfolds.
+Getting there is half the fun: savour the salty breezy ferry ride (with services from San Francisco, Tiburon and Vallejo), before disembarking at Ayala Cove and climbing a long staircase to join North Ridge Trail.
+The vistas widen as you ascend gentle switchback paths towards Mount Livermore’s northern shoulder.
+At the Summit Trail junction, bear right for the 240 metre summit.
+Count the famous landmarks Berkeley, San Francisco’s Telegraph Hill, Alcatraz Island, the Golden Gate Bridge, Mount Tamalpais and more.
+Tear yourself away from this riveting view to loop back on the Sunset Trail.
 Stop at Angel Island Café for veggie wraps and pulled pork sandwiches before catching the ferry home.

 9.2 miles round-trip

-Ancient redwoods and a glistening waterfall await on this all-day adventure west of Silicon Valley.
-Start at Skyline-to-the-Sea Trail near park headquarters and meander among virgin redwoods, some larger than 12 feet in diameter.
-You’ll follow bubbling creeks for much of the route, keeping good company with yellow banana slugs and, in the wet season, orange-bellied California newts.
-At 4.2 miles, the Skyline-to-the-Sea Trail meets up with Berry Creek Falls Trail, and the waterfall appears like a mirage through the trees.
-Turn right to walk the final stretch to this 65-foot-tall cataract, which tumbles gracefully over a fern-lined cliff framed by redwoods.
-Nab a spot on the wooden viewing platform, pull a sandwich from your day-pack, and applaud the watery spectacle.
+Ancient redwoods and a glistening waterfall await on this all day adventure west of Silicon Valley.
+Start at the Skyline-to-the-Sea Trail near the park's headquarters and meander among virgin redwoods, some larger than 3.5 metres in diameter.
+You’ll follow bubbling creeks for much of the route, and be in good company with yellow banana slugs and, in the wet season, orange bellied California newts.
+At 4.2 miles, the Skyline to the Sea Trail meets up with the Berry Creek Falls Trail, and the waterfall appears like a mirage through the trees.
+Turn right to walk the final stretch to this 20 metre tall cataract, which tumbles gracefully over a fern lined cliff framed by redwoods.
+Nab a spot on the wooden viewing platform, pull a sandwich out of your rucksack, and enjoy the watery spectacle.

-The mileage is minuscule but the payoff is huge on this easy tromp in the eastern Bay Area.
-Mary Bowerman Loop Trail offers inspiring views from every turn as it circles the 3,849-foot summit of mighty Mount Diablo.
+The mileage is minuscule but the payoff is huge on this easy stroll near Concord in the eastern Bay Area.
+The Mary Bowerman Loop Trail offers inspiring views at every turn as it circles the 1,173-metre summit of mighty Mount Diablo.
 Look west to pick out the Golden Gate Bridge and Farallon Islands, then circle to the east to spy the crest of the Sierra Nevada.
-Start at the visitor’s centre, just below Diablo’s summit.
-Pick up an interpretive brochure and impress your friends as you identify local flora like chamise, yerba santa, and scrub oak.
-Don’t miss the short side trail to the Devil’s Pulpit, a red-coloured, chert outcrop that’s a playground for rock climbers.
+Start at the visitors centre, just below Diablo’s summit.
+Pick up an interpretive brochure and impress your friends as you identify local flora such as chamise, yerba santa and scrub oak.
+Don’t miss the short side path to the Devil’s Pulpit, a red coloured, chert outcrop that’s a playground for rock climbers.
 After your walk, drive back down the park road to Live Oak Campground picnic area.
-A short walk leads to Rock City, a cluster of sandstone outcrops that kids love to climb on.
+A short walk from here leads to Rock City, a cluster of sandstone outcrops that children love to climb on.

 — Ann Marie Brown